lafefspietz/memscal/README.md

 Cut it down to 19 inches, and sand off rough edges of saw cut.

-Drill loose #10 clearance holes in from edges
+Drill loose #10 clearance holes in from edges 5/16" in from edge and up and down from center by 1.5 inches.

 ## To do: